 ‘For my mind would overflow with tenderness’ Is taken from a letter by Stuart Sutcliffe talking about his love for Astrid Kirchher

 ‘I do love a girl but I will speak little of her for my mind would overflow with tenderness’

 I saw a film of computer generated explosion at a VFX company and when I slowed it down and played it backwards and forwards it looked poetic to me like a painting.
 I decided to paint it.

-After the original oils comes the hand finished diamond dust works.
+After the original oil painting comes the hand finished coloured works.